 Gunner Harry Wilkinson.
 The Express in August 1916 reported that the Patriotic Society had received a letter from him thanking them for the gift of a camp knife.
 His brother, David, was fatally wounded at Gallipoli 12 months earlier.
 He is listed on the Methodist Church ROH.
 His name also appears on the Parish Church ROH as a Gunner in the R.F.A. who enlisted on July 14,1916

-In March 1930 the Express reported on the death of Henry Wilkinson of Deanhouse – will the confusion over Christian names of soldiers during the war, I’m assuming that Henry was the Harry Wilkinson above.
+In March 1930 the Express reported on the death of Henry Wilkinson of Deanhouse – with the confusion over Christian names of soldiers during the war, I’m assuming that Henry was the Harry Wilkinson above.
 He was out walking on the outskirts of Honley with a young woman, became ill and died before medical assistance could be secured.
 His sister, Miss Lily Morley, said that about 10 years ago her brother had had an accident at work when he fell off a ladder.
 He had served in the war and had not had any serious illnesses.
-On the Tuesday he worked to 5.30 pm and, after having tea, went out.
+On the Tuesday he worked to 5.30 pm and, after having tea, left work.
 Miss Evelyn Hoyle of Deanhouse said they went out for a walk about seven o’clock in the evening.
 As they walked along he complained about feeling unwell and, as they were going up Bradshaw Road, he suddenly fell forward to the ground.
 She could get no response so she went for assistance.
 Dr. Smailes said he saw the departed and, in his opinion, death was due to atheroma.
 The Coroner recorded a verdict that death was due to natural causes viz. atheroma.
 Harry had worked at T.Dyson & Sons Deanhouse Mills and was very well known in the area as a football player and sportsman and was involved with the WMC and the Gardeners’ Society.

 Private Tom Wilkinson : Haigh Lane, Deanhouse.
 Before enlisting he was employed at Deanhouse Mills and was associated with the Wesleyan Chapel and the WMC, He served with the Duke of Wellington Regiment was wounded in the thigh and was in base hospital in France.
 The Express reported in July 1916, that he had sent a letter to the Patriotic Society saying the the gift of a camp knife ‘was just the thing he needed.’
 The Express reported in September 1918 that he had been wounded again, this time in the back and foot. and was in Dewsbury Hospital.
 His name appears on the Parish Church ROH as a private in the 1/5 Battalion of the Duke of Wellington Regiment who joined up on March 28,1915